-These options can be found and edited under your School/Organisation Settings in My Profile.
+These options can be found and edited under the School/Organisation Settings in My Profile.

 Please note that these preferences apply only for records downloaded from SCIS Data.
 If you are using Z39.50 or Z-cataloguing to import your SCIS records, then these settings do not apply.